 Racial, ethnic and ethno-religious minority groups

-The distribution of employees from this diversity group increased in the higher salary ranges compared to 2014 (see Figure 5.10).
-The largest increase was 2.0pp in Grade 9/10.
-Employees in senior executive salary band increased by 0.5pp from 2.1% to 2.6%.
-The representation of these employees also increased in most grades, with the biggest increase in grades above 11/12 (3.8pp) compared to 2014.
+The distribution of employees from this diversity group has increased in the higher salary ranges since 2014 (see Figure 5.10).
+The largest increase was 2.1pp in the Grade 9/10 salary range.
+Representation of this group in the Senior Executive salary range increased 0.5pp to 2.6% over the same period.

-1 Diversity estimates (see Glossary on diversity estimation method)
+1 Diversity estimates (see the Glossary for the diversity estimation method).